Kingston (horse): Racing record

 Once under the Dwyer's roof, Kingston's conditioning was taken over by future Hall of Fame member Frank McCabe.
 The colt then went on a streak of success.
 At three, he won 13 of his 18 starts.
 At four, he won 10 of 14.
 At five, he won 14 times from 15 starts.
 At six, he won 9 of 10 of his ten starts.
 At seven, he started 21 times and won 15.
 When he was seven he also set a time record at the old Futurity course at Sheepshead Bay of 1:08 for six furlongs.
 At the age of eight, he won 13 of his 20 races.
 At nine, 9 out of 25, but in most of these 25 races he took home money.
 In his last year of racing, when he was 10 years old, he won four of his nine starts against much younger horses.

 As an entire Kingston still raced way past the age when intact horses are retired to stud.
 Many experts believe a stallion sours if he’s raced too long, but Kingston was as good a sire as he was a race horse.

 Stud record

 Two years after he went to stud Kingston was already a leading sire.
 He led the American sire list in 1900 and 1910.

-Kingston's progeny included: Ely (Gold Cup Stakes), Ildrim (Belmont Stakes), Novelty (Belmont Futurity Stakes etc.) and King's Courier (Doncaster Cup).
+Kingston's progeny included: Ildrim (Belmont Stakes), Novelty (Belmont Futurity Stakes etc.) and King's Courier (Doncaster Cup).

 He died in Kentucky on December 6, 1912.

 Following the creation of the National Museum of Racing and Hall of Fame in 1955, Kingston was one of the first group of horses inducted.